huagetai/ComfyUI-Gaffer/README.md

   ![Calculate Normal Map](image/node_calculate_normal_map.png)

   input:
-  * images: The name of the ICLight model to load.
+  * images: A sequence of input images
-  * mask: The name of the ICLight model to load.
+  * mask: Optional, a mask image to specify the computation region.
-  * sigma: The name of the ICLight model to load.
+  * sigma: The standard deviation for Gaussian blur, controlling the smoothness of the normal calculation.
-  * center_input_range:
+  * center_input_range: The range used to center the input images.

   output:
   * normal: normal map